CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_web_with_python.md

 #### What kind of software development methodologies do you know?
 What are the main features of these?
 Waterfall Project Management, Agile Project Management
 #### What are the SCRUM roles?
+Scrum is a framework within which people can address complex adaptive problems, while productively and creatively delivering products of the highest possible value.
 ScrumMaster, Product Owner (PO), Scrum Team
 #### What are the SCRUM ceremonies?
-Sprint Planning Meeting, Daily Standups, Retrospective, Sprint Review Meeting, Project Retrospective meeting
+Sprint Planning Meeting, Daily Standups, Sprint Review Meeting, Retrospective meeting
 #### What are the SCRUM artifacts?
 the product, product backlog, sprint backlog, sprint burndown chart, release burndown chart
 #### What is the main goal of a retrospective meeting?